Should Patriots consider this potential asking price for a Fields trade?

 The Chicago Bears have a decision to make at quarterback in the coming weeks and months.

 They invested a first-round pick (No. 11 overall) from the 2021 NFL Draft in Justin Fields, who has enjoyed an up-and-down tenure in Chicago but has shown flashes of really impressive play.
-The Bears also will have the No. 1 pick in the 2024 NFL Draft, giving them the chance to select a franchise quarterback such as USC's Caleb Williams or UNC's Drake Maye.
+The Bears also will have the No. 1 pick in the 2024 NFL Draft (via the Carolina Panthers), giving them the chance to select a franchise quarterback such as USC's Caleb Williams or UNC's Drake Maye.

 The debate really comes down to whether the Bears think Fields is capable of being a franchise quarterback on a winning team.
 If yes, then it makes sense to trade the No. 1 pick and stockpile assets to continue the team's rebuild.
 If no, then trading Fields and selecting a quarterback No. 1 overall is the path.